 “When we hear the sound of the pine trees on a windy day, perhaps the wind is just blowing, and the pine tree is just standing in the wind.
 That is all that they are doing.
 But the people who listen to the wind in the tree will write a poem, or will feel something unusual.
 That is, I think, the way everything is.”

-Finally, perhaps the earliest and loveliest writing on this subject is by Liu Chi (1311-1375), an important scholar under the Yuan and the Ming Dynasties, who wrote that:
+Finally, perhaps the earliest and loveliest writing on the subject of arboricultural acoustics is by Liu Chi (1311-1375), an important scholar under the Yuan and the Ming Dynasties, who wrote that:

 “Among plants and trees, those with large leaves have a muffled sound; those with dry leaves have a sorrowful sound; those with frail leaves have a weak and unmelodic sound.
 For this reason, nothing is better suited to wind than the pine.”